Library Reflection

 end.

 The varmap type family implements maps from index values.
-In this case, we define an assignment as a map from variables to Props. formulaDenote works with an assignment, and we use the varmap_find function to consult the assignment in the Atomic case.
+In this case, we define an assignment as a map from variables to Props.
+Our interpretation function formulaDenote works with an assignment, and we use the varmap_find function to consult the assignment in the Atomic case.
 The first argument to varmap_find is a default value, in case the variable is not found.

 Section my_tauto.